kitschpatrol/yanki-obsidian/readme.md

 ### Does Yanki work on Obsidian's mobile apps?

 No, and it probably never will since it needs to communicate with a running instance of the Anki desktop app.
-(It's technically feasible with some network contortions, but that's not anything I'd wish on anyone.)
+(I suppose it's technically feasible with some network contortions, but that's not anything I'd wish on anyone.)

 ### Do I really have to have to launch Anki for syncing to work?